usametov/StoreAgent/docs/code-walkthrough.md

 Prepares our vending machine for product search.

-# VendingMachine Class Documentation
+# VendingMachine Class

 The `VendingMachine` class manages the state and workflow of the vending machine system.
 It is a state machine, which handles product search, order management, and conversation state transitions using the Stateless library.
+Think of it as an Agent brain.
 ![Vendor Machine graph](./vending-machine.svg)

 And here is our System prompt that communicates our state machine design to LLM: